The Top 10 Worst Arizona Cities for Retirees

 It sounds cool, but don’t be fooled: Snowflake’s temperature can still get hot during summer.

-Even if you like the appeal of a small town — the population is less than 6,000 residents — be aware that Snowflake might be too isolated for what you want in a retirement community.
-It’s almost three hours to Phoenix, the closest big city.
+Even if you like the appeal of a small town — the population is just over 6,500 — be aware that Snowflake might be too isolated for what you want in a retirement community.
+The closest big city is Phoenix, which is almost three hours away.

 Sedona